 In 2010, the New Zealand Government made significant changes to the local governance of the Auckland region.
-This included establishing a new Auckland Council and a new regional transport authority, Auckland Transport.
+This included establishing an Auckland Council and a regional transport authority, Auckland Transport.

 About Auckland Transport